guybedford/chomp/docs/task.md

 target = 'output.txt'
 run = 'cat "Chomp Chomp" > output.txt'
 ```

-This task writes the text `Chomp Chomp` into the file at `output.txt`, defining this as a target file output of the task.
+_<div style="text-align: center">This task writes the text `Chomp Chomp` into the file at `output.txt`, defining this file as a target output path of the task so that the task is cached.</div>_

 The following are all equivalent ways to call this task: